RocketSience/FingerprintDoorbell/README.md

-# FingerprintDoorbell (KNX enabled)
+# FingerprintDoorbell (KNX)
+### KNX extended version of the genious [frickelzeugs /FingerprintDoorbell](https://github.com/frickelzeugs/FingerprintDoorbell)

 ## What is FingerprintDoorbell?
 It's more or less a doorbell with the ability to scan finger prints or a fingerprint reader with the ability to act as doorbell, depending on your perspective ;-).
 But lets speak some images:

 <img  src="https://raw.githubusercontent.com/frickelzeugs/FingerprintDoorbell/master/doc/images/doorbell-sample.jpg"  width="400">
 <img  src="https://raw.githubusercontent.com//RocketSience/FingerprintDoorbell/master/doc/images/web-manage.png"  width="600">
 <img  src="https://raw.githubusercontent.com//RocketSience/FingerprintDoorbell/master/doc/images/web-settings.png"  width="600">
 <img  src="https://raw.githubusercontent.com//RocketSience/FingerprintDoorbell/master/doc/images/knx-settings.png"  width="600">

 ## How does it work?
-If you put your finger on the sensor the system looks for a matching fingerprint.
-If it doesn't find one, it rings the bell (MQTT message is published and an GPIO pin is set to high).
-If a match was found, the matching finger ID together with a name and confidence will be published as MQTT messagage.
-In combination with a home automation solution (like OpenHAB, ioBroker, Home Assistant...) you can then trigger your door opener or smart lock.
-You can also define actions depending on the finger that was detected, like left thumb opens front door, right thumb opens garage, middle finger...
+When you put your finger on the sensor, the system searches for a matching fingerprint.
+If it does not find one, it rings via a direct KNX telegram and a GPIO pin is set high).
+If a match is found and the finger ID is in one of the mapping lists, a KNX telegram is generated to open door1 or door2 and a KNX status telegram is published with the matching finger ID along with the door number and confidence.
+You can define the opening of door1 or door2 via the mapping of the fingers.
+Likewise, if the corresponding KNX group addresses are configured, the alarm system is deactivated when a finger is detected, and is inside list Door1 or Door2.
+The status of the alarm system can also be transmitted to the reader via a corresponding communication object.
+This has the effect that when the alarm system is armed, the opening of the door is delayed by 1 second so that the alarm system has time to deactivate itself.

 ## What do I need?
 - fingerprint reader Grow R503 (available at https://de.aliexpress.com/i/33053783539.html)